shre-db/EMNIST-CNN/README.md

 !ssh -T git@github.com
 ```
 You may a message like this: "Warning: Permanently added the ECDSA host key for IP address '**.**.***.***' to the list of known hosts.
 Hi user-name!
-You've successfully authenticated, but GitHub does not provide shell access."
+You've successfully authenticated, but GitHub does not provide shell access."<br>

 11. **Navigate to the project folder**<br>
 for example:
 ```